Suncrusher/ioBroker.miyo-connect/SECURITY.md

 ## Supported Versions

-This prject is in an alpha state at the moment.
+This project is in an alpha state at the moment.

 | Version | Supported          |
 | ------- | ------------------ |